-This Data Processing Addendum (“DPA”) forms part of, and is subject to, the Terms of Service, currently located at https://www.pagerduty.com/terms-of-service, made between PagerDuty, Inc. (“PagerDuty”) and Customer (the term “Customer” means the company that You represent) for the provision of the PagerDuty Service (the “Agreement”).
-This DPA reflects the parties’ agreement with respect to the Processing of Customer’s Personal Data in accordance with the requirements of the Data Protection Laws and Regulations.
-To the extent the terms and conditions of this DPA are inconsistent with the Terms of Service or applicable Order Form, this DPA shall control as it relates to the Processing of Customer Personal Data.
+This Data Processing Addendum (“DPA”) forms part of, and is subject to the electronic or other mutually executed agreement made between PagerDuty, Inc. (“PagerDuty”) and Customer for the provision of the Services (the “Agreement”).
+This DPA reflects the parties’ agreement with respect to the Processing of Customer Personal Data in accordance with the requirements of the Data Privacy Laws.
+To the extent the terms and conditions of this DPA are inconsistent with the Agreement or applicable Order Form, this DPA shall control as it relates to the Processing of Customer Personal Data.
 References to the Agreement will be construed as including this DPA.
-This DPA shall be effective on the effective date of the Agreement or if the Agreement was effective prior to the publishing of this version of the DPA then the Effective Starting date published above for this DPA (provided that Customer has an Agreement in place already) ("Effective Date”).
+This DPA shall be effective on the effective date of the Agreement, or if the Agreement was effective prior to the publishing of this version of the DPA, then the Effective Starting date published above for this DPA (“Effective Date”).
 Any capitalized terms not defined herein shall have the respective meanings given to them in the Agreement.

 How this DPA Applies

-If Customer is not a party to an Order Form nor the Agreement with PagerDuty, this DPA is not valid and not legally binding.
+If Customer is not a party to an Order Form nor the Agreement, this DPA is not valid and not legally binding.

 Data Processing Terms